7 Steps to a Successful Psychedelic Integration

 What is integration?

 Integration is a common phrase within the psychedelic community.
-Integration is the process of taking the insights and understanding that you have gained through psychedelics and applying them in a lasting way to your life.
+Integration is the process of understanding the insights that you have gained through psychedelic experiences and applying them in a lasting way to your life.
 The word “integrate” means “to make whole.”
 In other words, when we integrate, we take the pieces of our experience and bring them together in a way that makes sense and that can produce a permanent change in perceptions or behavior.

 For a successful integration of a psychedelic experience, there are several important steps you can follow.